RISTER PIPE ORGANS

 Picture

 A 1928 Artcraft residence organ console, showing the wear and tear of decades of use.
-The console, which has a player unit installed on its top, had been disconnected from the organ for a period of time and unused.
+The console, which has a player unit installed on its top, had been disconnected from the organ for a long period of time and unused.

 Picture

 The Artcraft console after stoprails and keydesk components have been refinished, swell shoes have been refurbished, with installation of new and additional stops (expanded specification), solid state switching, and a new and expanded solid state combination action system.
-The knee panel has been removed to show swell shoes and excess "cable trough".

 Picture